 Class

-is a special type function (built-in).
+is a special type function (built-in in JavaScript).
 You can assign parameters and methods to the class

 .
 In the below example, height